OfficeDev/hands-on-labs/O3653/O3653-21 Connectors/Quick Start Lab - Office 365 Connectors Lab.md

 9. In the same GitHubWebHookHandler.cs file, find the string variable groupWebHookURL.
 Copy and paste the Office 365 group webhook URL that you previously got from Exercise #1 (Step 3).

 10. Build your project.
-Right-click the project and select **Publish**.
+Get ready to publish your project

-	a.
-Select the Microsoft Azure Web Apps option and sign in to your Azure subscription (if needed).
+	**Publish the app using trial Azurewebsites service**

-	b.
-Create a new web app.
-Choose a web app name and app service plan location.
-Click **Create**.
-Select  "Settings" on the left side, choose the Debug configuration (so you can debug your web application in Visual Studio) and select all the checkboxes under file publish options.
+	Note: If you already have an Azure subscription and familiar with publishing your website to Azurewebsites, then right-click on the Visual studio project and select **Publish**.
+Select the Microsoft Azure Web Apps option and sign in to your Azure subscription (as  needed) and follow simple steps to host ASP.net application in Azurewebsites.

-	c.
-Click **Publish** to publish the webapp to Azure websites.
-This will open a browser and take you to the Azure websites hosting your web application (for example, http://mywebhookspreview.azurewebsites.net).
-Copy this URL.
+	Browse to https://tryappservice.azure.com/ to create a temporary test site.
+Choose **Web App** as the app type, then choose **Next**.
+Change the language dropdown to **C#**, then choose **ASP.NET Empty Site** and choose **Create**.
+Sign in with an account 	to complete the creation process.

-		Note: If you don’t have an Azure subscription, get one free by signing up @ https://tryappservice.azure.com/ This allows you to host you web application on Azure for up to 24 hours, no credit card required.
+	When the site is created, copy the site URL, then choose the **Download publishing profile** link and save the file to the local machine.

-		Choose **Web App** as the app type, then click **Next**.
+	In Visual Studio, open the **Build** menu and choose **Publish**.

-		Change the language dropdown to **C#**, then choose **ASP.NET Empty Site** and click **Create**.
+	Select **Import** under **Select a publish target**.
+Browse to the publishing profile you downloaded in the previous step.
+Choose the **Validate Connection** button to make sure the settings work.

-		Choose to download publishing profile.
+	Choose the **Settings** item in the left navigation.
+Select **Debug**.
+Expand **File Publish Options** and put a check in 	the **Remove additional files at destination** checkbox.

-		When using Visual Studio to publish your project, choose the import option to import the publishing profile, follow the same a, b, and c steps above to create the webapp.
+	Choose **Publish** to publish the app to Azure.
+Once the publishing process is complete, a new browser window will open to the newly published site.

 11. Go to github.com.
 Create a new github repo (unless you already have one for testing purposes).
 Navigate to the repo.
 Click  **Settings**.
 Select Webhooks & Services on the left side.
 Click the **Add webhook** button.
 Provide the full webhook URL of your ASP.net application.
 To get this url, append "/api/webhooks/incoming/Github" to the URL of your Azure web application (as an example, the full webhook URL would be http://mywebhookspreview.azurewebsites.net/api/webhooks/incoming/Github).
 You will receive notifications from Github service at this URL.

 12. For the secret, enter the SHA1 key you got earlier.